 Replacement cost coverage typically costs more per month than actual cash value coverage because payouts tend to be larger.
 Not all renters insurance providers offer replacement cost coverage, either, which can impact a tenant’s decision when choosing the right renters insurance policy for them.

 AM Best Rating

 As renters shop around for the best renters insurance, they may notice that many companies mention their AM Best rating.
 AM Best is a credit-rating agency that is widely recognized as a credible source for evaluating the financial strength of insurance companies.
 An insurance company’s financial strength is an important indicator of the company’s ability to pay out claims to its customers.
-AM Best insurance ratings fall between A++ (superior) and D (poor).
+AM Best insurance ratings fall between A++ (“Superior”) and D (“Poor”).
 Some ratings may include extra plus marks that may separate them from competitors.
-However, an insurance company with a rating of B+ (good) or higher is a good indication the insurance company will be a solid choice for renters insurance.
+However, a rating of B+ (“Good”) or higher is a good indication the insurance company will likely be a solid choice for renters insurance.

 Reviewing customer complaints about a renters insurance company can provide renters with insight into how well it treats its customers and pays out claims.
 There are two critical resources for this information.
 The first is the National Association of Insurance Commissioners, which maintains a database of complaints about insurance companies.
 Renters simply need to enter the insurance company’s information on the Consumer Insurance Search page, choose “Click for Report Options,” and then ”Go to Complaint Trend Report.”
 They can also check to see the company’s J.D.
 Power ranking.
 J.D.
 Power analyzes a variety of consumer data to determine a company’s customer satisfaction ranking.